 Anthony Doerr is the author of The Shell Collector, About Grace, Four Seasons in Rome, Memory Wall, and the forthcoming novel All the Light We Cannot See, which will be published in May 2014.
 Doerr’s fiction has won four O. Henry Prizes and has been anthologized in The Best American Short Stories, The Anchor Book of New American Short Stories, and The Scribner Anthology of Contemporary Fiction.
 He has won the Barnes & Noble Discover Prize, the Rome Prize, the New York Public Library’s Young Lions Award, a Guggenheim Fellowship, an NEA Fellowship, the National Magazine Award for Fiction, three Pushcart Prizes, the Pacific Northwest Book Award, three Ohioana Book Awards, the 2010 Story Prize, which is considered the most prestigious prize in the U.S. for a collection of short stories, and the Sunday Times EFG Short Story Award, which is the largest prize in the world for a single short story.
 His books have twice been a New York Times Notable Book, an American Library Association Book of the Year, and made lots of other year end “Best Of” lists.
 In 2007, the British literary magazine Granta placed Doerr on its list of 21 Best Young American novelists.

-If you’re interested in reading some of his work online, you can find three essays at Orion, a story at Granta, and you can watch the actor Damian Lewis reading part of Doerr’s story “The Deep” here.
+If you’re interested in reading some of his work online, you can find essays at Orion and Condé Nast Traveler, a story at Granta, and you can watch the actor Damian Lewis reading part of Doerr’s story “The Deep” here.
 Or watch Martha Stewart chat with Anthony here.